How Lorentz boosts reshape relaxation spectra: Derivation of the symmetry conditions from the Onsager-Casimir principle

 Multiplying the equations of motion $\partial_t\Psi=-(\mathbb{M}_0+\mathbb{M}_1\partial_x)\Psi$ by $\E^0$ then produces $(\E^0\partial_t+\E^1\partial_x)\Psi=-\s\Psi$, where all matrices are Hermitian (in fact real symmetric).
 The matrix $\E^0$ is positive definite in every reference frame.
 The final property to establish is the non-negativity of $\s$, which follows directly from stability considerations.

 The above argument shows that the Hermitian structure of $\E^j$ and $\s$ stems from the fact that the relevant kinetic and transient variables are PT-even.
 This is often true, but not always.
 There exist systems whose fundamental degrees of freedom are PT-odd.
 Familiar examples include the electric field, which is odd under parity and even under time reversal, and the magnetic field, which exhibits the opposite pattern \cite[\S 6.10]{jackson_classical_1999}.
-A further instance is provided by the quasi-normal modes of holographic fluids \cite{GavassinoNonHydro2022}.
+A further instance is provided by the quasi-normal modes of holographic fluids.
+Here, the gravitational equations in the bulk of the holographic dual description are of second order in time, which cause the non-hydrodynamic degrees of freedom to always come in pairs $\{\phi,\partial_t \phi\}$ that acquire opposite signs under time reversal \cite{GavassinoNonHydro2022}.